-Without warning, the impact of the love her friend had had for her, and the fact that it was now gone forever, hit her like a sledgehammer.
+Without warning, the impact of the vast love her friend had had for her, and that it was now gone forever, hit her like a sledgehammer.
 A wail burst from her.
-Pillowing her head on her arms, she sobbed wildly, desperate for the arms that would never hold her again, for the sound of a voice that would never come again.
+Pillowing her head on her arms, she sobbed wildly, desperate for arms that would never hold her again, for the sound of a voice that would never come again.

-“Gwynneth, I was fine,” Hilda whispered, her breath still catching on sobs, “until I saw what was in Nell’s drawer.
-Go and have a look.”
+“I was fine,” Hilda whispered, her breath still catching on sobs, “until I saw what was in Nell’s drawer.
+Go and take a look.”

-Matron was staring down at the letters when Nancy returned with the tea.
+Matron was still staring down at the letters when Nancy returned with the tea.
 The latter moved to the desk to see what was causing Matey such consternation, and saw all the bundles.

 “Such love!” she whispered in awe.
 “How can she bear it, Gwynneth?”

-“She’s bearing it like so many others have to,” answered Matey.
-“She’s bearing it with such grace that most people think she’s already accustomed herself to her loss.
+“She’s bearing it like so many others have to bear it.
+She’s bearing it with such grace that most people think she’s already accustomed herself to her loss.
 All they’ve noted is an added sweetness in her manner.”

 “Gwynneth!”
 Nancy gasped, her eyes wide with shock.
 “Why don’t you go in and comfort her?”

-“I’ve been hoping she would cry, Nancy, and give in to this appalling grief.
+“I’ve been hoping she would cry, Nancy, and give in to her appalling grief.
 She needs the release.
-The trouble is that she’s too self-controlled, but she can’t begin to heal while she holds it all inside her.
-Perhaps these tears will help a little.”
+The trouble is, she’s too self-controlled, but she can’t begin to heal while she holds it all inside.
+Perhaps these savage tears will have helped a little.”

 Matey nodded.
 “I’m working on it.
-Now let me put these letters back in ............”
+Let me put these letters back in ...”

 Matey anxiously guided her to the chair.
-She took the tea from Nancy, making Hilda drink it, and they watched thankfully as a faint tinge of colour crept back into the white cheeks.
+She took the tea from Nancy, insisting Hilda drink it, and they watched thankfully as a tinge of colour crept into the white cheeks.

 Hilda put her gently to one side and stood up in one fluid motion, turning to the desk where the letters were lying.
 “I’m fine, Gwynneth.
 I don’t have time for a nap.
-I have an appointment at the San at fourteen o’clock and it’s half eleven now.”
+I have an appointment at the San at fourteen hundred and it’s half eleven now.”

 Her voice was calm, but her eyes were grey and flat.
 With trembling hands she took the box that Nancy brought and filled it with the letters.
 Placing the photo on top, she picked up the box and walked to the door.

 “I’ll leave her to find her own way back,” Matron sighed “Those tears are still very close, and might help her where I can’t.”